-Hogging and Sagging: On longships, such as very large tankers and bulk carriers, those responsible for loading the ship have to take care to avoid straining the ship’s hull.
+On long ships, such as very large tankers and bulk carriers, those responsible for loading the ship have to take care to avoid straining the ship’s hull.

-If too much weight is placed amidships the vessel will SAG.
+If too much weight is placed amidships the ship will SAG.
 As the ship cannot submerge her load line mark amidships she will not be able to load her full cargo.

 If excess weight is placed at the ends of the ship and not enough in the middle the vessel may HOG.
 If a ship in such a condition were loaded with a full deadweight cargo, her load line marks amidships would indicate she could carry more cargo.